vinayakanivase/video_render_element/README.md

 ### Required
 - **#type:** (string) The machine name of the type of render element.
-- **#sources:** (array) An array of file names (handles).
+- **#sources:** (array) An array of absolute or relative URLs.
 It is commonly used to serve the same media content in multiple formats supported by different browsers.

 ### Optional
 - **#fallback_message:** (string) The content to be shown as a fallback in browsers that don't support the element.